greghalaj/Optimized_Fire_Sales/README.md

 - **`convertDictNumpyToPd`** / **`convertDictNumpyToPdWithKeysCols`** — Convert dictionaries of NumPy arrays into multi-indexed pandas DataFrames.
 - **`convertDictNumpyToPd_sim`** / **`convertDictNumpyToPdWithKeysCols_sim`** — Same as above but indexed into a simulation sub-dictionary.

-#### Portfolio Overlap Generation
+#### Portfolio Overlap Metrics and Generation of Portfolios approx. with a Given Similarity
 - **`funCosine`** — Computes the cosine similarity between two portfolio vectors.
 - **`funPorfCosineSimilarity`** — Constructs a pairwise cosine similarity matrix across all banks' portfolios.
 - **`funVecCosineSim`** — Generates a random non-negative vector with a prescribed cosine similarity to a reference vector.
 - **`funOverlapPortfoliosV3`** — Generates overlapping bank portfolios by sampling from a uniform distribution and normalising, producing a bank × asset holdings matrix.

 #### Interbank Network Generation
 - **`mLendIBank`** — Simulates the interbank lending network following the Halaj & Kok (2013) algorithm.
-Uses a geographic proximity matrix to probabilistically assign bilateral exposures between borrowers and lenders, subject to capacity constraints.
+Uses a probability map  (e.g., a matrix capturing similarity in geographical presence of the banks) to probabilistically assign bilateral exposures between borrowers and lenders, subject to capacity constraints.

 #### Price and Clearing Functions
 - **`f`** / **`flin`** — Exponential and linear asset price impact functions. `flin` computes asset prices as a function of initial holdings `x` and current retained holdings `y`, with a linear price-impact coefficient `b`.